Skip to main content

 HST 109: United States to 1865

 What is American history?
 When does it start, who does it include, and how do we talk about it in ways that honor the diversity of experiences it includes?
 In this course, you’ll learn about people, events, ideas, and places that are important to the history of the British North American colonies and the United States.
-You’ll also learn how historians ask questions, pursue answers, and rethink things we thought we knew.

 Duration

-Instructor-led (8 weeks)
+Session Based (8 weeks)

 University Credits